ResearchHub/researchhub-backend/README.md

 > If you encounter problems importing CSV due to DB tool thinking that empty fields are nulls for `acronym` and `description` columns, temporarily update `hub_hub` table to allow null values for those columns, import CSV, then execute `update hub_hub set acronym='', description='';` to populate with non-null yet empty values, then update table to disallow nulls again.

-Then run this from `pipenv shell`:
+Then run this from `poetry shell`:

 ```shell
 python manage.py create-categories